superlinear-ai/awesome-machine-learning-engineer/README.md

 - :hatched_chick: [The XY Problem](http://xyproblem.info/) - How to focus on explaining your end goal when asking for help (5 min)
 - :hatched_chick: [Bike-shedding: how mature are you as an engineer?](https://no-kill-switch.ghost.io/bike-shedding-how-mature-are-you-as-an-engineer/) - How to avoid and call out bike-shedding (5 min)
 - :hatched_chick: [E-mail like a boss](https://pbs.twimg.com/media/D7LgaoMW4Acy6hL?format=jpg&name=large) - How to write better e-mails (5 min)
-- :hatched_chick: [Stop Swiss Cheesing your calendar](https://thinkingthrough.substack.com/p/stop-swiss-cheesing-your-calendar?s=r) - How to manage your calendar so you can focus (15min)
+- :hatched_chick: [Stop Swiss Cheesing your calendar](https://thinkingthrough.substack.com/p/stop-swiss-cheesing-your-calendar?s=r) - How to manage your calendar so you can focus (15 min)
 - :hatched_chick: [How to write in plain English](http://www.plainenglish.co.uk/how-to-write-in-plain-english.html) - How to write in plain English (30 min)
 - :hatched_chick: [Presentation Rules](http://www.jilles.net/perma/2020/06/05/presentation-rules.html) - How to create a great slide deck (30 min)
 - :snake: [SMART criteria](https://en.wikipedia.org/wiki/SMART_criteria) - How to define goals (15 min)